nikhilreddy286/test/.github/PULL_REQUEST_TEMPLATE/bug-template.md

-### Jira link to isuue
+### Jira link
-- add jira ticket link here
+- Add jira ticket link here

 ### Bug Description
-- describe the problem
+- Describe the problem

-### cuase for the issue
+### Cause
-- describe the root cause for the issue
+- Describe the root cause for the issue

-### steps to reproduce the issue
+### Solution description
-- step-1
+- Describe the issue resolution approach

-- step-2
+### Steps to reproduce this issue/ Relevant test cases
-- step-3
+- List all the steps & test cases to be followed to reproduce this issue

-### screenshots
+### Screenshots

  Before changes      |   After changes :--------------------------------------:|:-----------------------------:
 ** original screenshot ** | ** updated screenshots **

-### notes or comments
+### Notes or Comments
-- genral notes or comments in regards to additional info
+- Additional info